 The Central SoMa Plan is intended to accommodate growth around the future Central Subway extension.
-The plan allows for 16 million square feet of new housing and employment space and a \$2 billion public benefits package, including affordable housing (33 percent of new housing) open space, street and infrastructure improvements, cultural preservation, and community services.
+The plan allows for 16 million square feet of new housing and employment space; it is accompanied by a \$2 billion public benefits package that includes affordable housing (33 percent of new housing) open space, street and infrastructure improvements, cultural preservation, and community services.